BaseMax/MiniArchiveCompressor/README.md

 ### Authors

+- Inspired from SearchKing Team designes
-Main UI Designer is SearchKing Team, Thanks to [SeedPuller](https://github.com/SeedPuller) for helping design and developing this project (Design)
+- Thanks to [SeedPuller](https://github.com/SeedPuller) for helping design and developing this project (Design)

 Maintained by Max Base